slo-ge/viewsive/readme.md

 Just see the requirements and the Pipfile.

 # Pyinstall
-The start.spec is my custom spec for creating an windows executable.
+The start.spec is my custom spec for creating aa windows executable.
+I think, it will just work on my machine
 For me:
 * Just run the pyinstall with the pipenv and it should do the job